CRA Outstanding Undergraduate Researcher Awards

 A nomination is officially a submission on behalf of the department chair, but it may be prepared and submitted by a designated representative for the chair.
 The nomination form includes a prompt to upload the following:

-• The problem that the nominee worked on, its significance to the field and/or society, and what was challenging about the work done.
+• Explain the problem the nominee addressed and its significance to the field and/or society.

-• The specific tasks/contributions to this research project that the student performed.
-For example, did they do data collection, data analysis, algorithmic development, algorithmic implementation, paper writing, etc.
+• For example: data collection, analysis, algorithm development, implementation, paper writing, etc.

-• The awards committee needs to understand and evaluate the individual contributions of the nominee, so it is important to be both precise and specific about the nominee’s contributions.
+• Emphasize the individual contributions.
 If the nominee collaborated with other individuals, distinguish between their contribution, the contributions of others, and the overall team’s accomplishments.

-• What makes this student stand out from other research students, perhaps in terms of research and in community engagement or personal experiences (e.g., club leadership, teaching, peer tutoring)
+• Highlight what sets this student apart from other research peers, considering research prowess and community involvement (e.g., club leadership, teaching, peer tutoring).

-• What opportunities the student took advantage of outside of your group that demonstrate development of research skills or engagement in research.
+• Describe opportunities the student took advantage of outside of your group that demonstrate development of research skills or engagement in research.

-• Materials prepared by the student (these are described in detail under the “What students prepare” section), including:
+• Materials prepared by the student (these are described in detail under the “What students prepare” section), but include:

 • A resume (up to two pages)